Tier B Power Supplies

 ↪ Notes: Very high ripple on the 12V rail for a unit of this caliber.

-↪ Notes: The OCP and OPP triggering points are set much higher than necessary.
+↪ Notes: The OCP and OPP triggering points, while functional, are set way higher than necessary on all rails.